poseidon/typhoon/docs/topics/performance.md

 ## Network Performance

-Network performance varies based on the platform and CNI plugin. `iperf` was used to measture the bandwidth between different hosts and different pods.
+Network performance varies based on the platform and CNI plugin. `iperf` was used to measure the bandwidth between different hosts and different pods.
 Host-to-host shows typical bandwidth between host machines.
 Pod-to-pod shows the bandwidth between two `iperf` containers.

 | Platform / Plugin          | Theory | Host to Host | Pod to Pod   |
 |----------------------------|-------:|-------------:|-------------:|